ITfoxtec/FoxIDs/docs/up-party-howto-oidc-signicat.md

  1. Click OAuth / OpenID
  2. Click Edit
  3. Find the App URIs section
- 4. Add the three URLs from the Foxids up-party client: `Redirect URL`, `Post logout redirect URL` and `Front channel logout URL` in the respectively fields
+ 4. Add the three URLs from the Foxids authentication method client: `Redirect URL`, `Post logout redirect URL` and `Front channel logout URL` in the respectively fields
  5. Click Save

 That's it, you are done.

-> The new up-party can now be selected as an allowed up-party in a application registration.
+> The new authentication method can now be selected as an allowed authentication method in a application registration.
-> The application registration can read the claims from the up-party.
+> The application registration can read the claims from the authentication method.
 You can optionally add a `*` in the application registration Issue claims list to issue all the claims to your application.